 Prime rib is a staple piece dish for the holidays.
 Not only is it delicious, but it is beautiful to look at.
 The crust is so crispy while the inside of the meat is tender & juicy.
 You really can’t make anything else for the holidays.
 If you want to take your prime rib game to the next level, then maybe you should try my Smoked Hanging Prime Rib recipe below!
 This recipe has you coat the meat in a seasoning mixture that is absolutely delicious.
 Create a fire using Cowboy Charcoal and Western Hickory Wood Chips.
 Next you will hook the ribs and hanging them inside a Pit Barrel Cooker.
 That is right!
 You are hanging prime rib.

 Post Sponsored by Cowboy Charcoal, Western BBQ Wood, and PitBarrel

-Smoke the ribs for over 2 hours, let rest and then cut into a delicious piece of meat.
-The flavors are great with a unique smoky flare to a quinnessential holiday dish.
+You will smoked the Prime Rib for over 2 hours, let rest and then cut into a delicious piece of meat.
+The flavors are great with a unique smoky flare to a quintessential holiday dish.

 Biggest tip for this is knowing when to pull the meat off.
 I use an internal temperature gauge that allows me to know where the meat is in the cooking process.
 My family prefers a medium to medium rare prime rib, so I tend to pull the meat off the smoker at about 118F.
 Now, 125F is what I am shooting for, but the meat will continue to cook once pulled off.
 If you undershoot the targeted temperature by about 7-8 degrees then you will land right where you want to be!
-That helps to make that perfect prime rib color.
+That helps to make that perfect color on your Smoked Hanging Prime Rib.

 Also, rest the meat a full 30 minutes!
 I know it is tough to not dive right into the steak, but if you wait then the juices will redistribute.
 A juicer steak is what we all hope for in life.